Marine mammal conservation

 The Act provides for the establishment of marine mammal sanctuaries, within which activities known to harm particular marine mammal species can be restricted and strictly controlled by the Minister of Conservation.

-There are six marine mammal sanctuaries in New Zealand:
+There are seven marine mammal sanctuaries in New Zealand:

 - five to protect Hector’s dolphin: West Coast North Island, Clifford and Cloudy Bay, Banks Peninsula, Catlins Coast and Te Waewae Bay

 - one at the Auckland Islands to protect the main breeding areas of the New Zealand sea lion and the southern right whale

 - one in the Bay of Islands to protect all marine mammals from high vessel interaction and provide safe zones to encourage natural behaviours free from distractions.

 The Act also provides for the implementation of population management plans to limit the level of fishing-related mortality for any marine mammal species.

 The Department of Conservation Marine Mammal Action Plan 2005–2010 guides and prioritises our marine mammal work.